zacharygriffee/bring-your-own-storage-utilities/readme.md

 #### `import * as Resolve from "bring-your-own-storage-utilities/resolve"`

-Have an id, specifier, import, name, extension, hash table, whatever, this section should be for resolving these identifiers and indexers to a resource.
+Have an id, specifier, import, name, hash table, whatever, this section should be for resolving these identifiers and indexers to a resource.

 ### [API Documentation](https://github.com/zacharygriffee/bring-your-own-storage-utilities/blob/master/docs/resolve-api.md)